 Becca Roth is an award-winning narrative and documentary filmmaker who has written and directed films that have screened at film festivals and in communities worldwide.
 She is interested in telling stories that explore themes of queerness, otherness, human-ness, sense of self, and identity (among a million other things).
 She lives with her wife, dog, and two cats in Brooklyn, NY.

 Becca is now in development on her debut narrative feature film, Margo & Perry.
-The screenplay has won the 2018/19 Tracking-Board Launch Pad Competition, and came in second place in the Slamdance Screenplay Competition.
-It is a semifinalist for Austin Film Festival Script Competition, is one of three finalists for the New York Foundation for the Arts/ NYSCA Fellowship, was a semi-finalist for the Black List/ Women in Film LA Feature Residency, and received two overall ratings of 8 on The Black List.
+The screenplay won the 2018/19 Tracking-Board Launch Pad Competition, and came in second place in the Slamdance Screenplay Competition.
+It was a semifinalist for Austin Film Festival Script Competition, is one of three finalists for the New York Foundation for the Arts/ NYSCA Fellowship, was a semi-finalist for the Black List/ Women in Film LA Feature Residency, and received two overall ratings of 8 on The Black List.

-In 2017 she wrote, co-directed and starred in Lenses , an award-winning short film that played at several film festivals, including Palm Springs International Shortfest.
+In 2017 Becca wrote, co-directed and starred in Lenses , an award-winning short film that played at several film festivals, including Palm Springs International Shortfest.
 It recently had a weeklong run at IFC center, playing in the pre-show before all feature films.

 Becca directed a digital documentary series, The Difference, for the Academy Award-winning documentary producers Shine Global.
 She then directed an episode The Election Effect, a digital documentary series about the impact of the 2016 presidential election on teenagers across America.
 The series won the award for Best Documentary or Educational Series by the International Association of Web Television, and is produced by Shine Global, in association with Paramount Network.
 It is currently nominated for a Webby Award.